-F. Third Year Promotions Policy
+F. Year 3, Phase 2 Promotions Policy

-- Students enrolled in the standard clinical curriculum during third year (i.e., seven clerkships totaling 49 credits) must pass all of the seven required clerkships, plus four weeks of electives, in order to begin fourth year mandatory or elective courses. - a.
-Upon recording a second failing grade in a clerkship, clerkship shelf exam and/or clerkship OSCE, the student will be required to present an academic remediation plan to the Committee on Student Affairs.
+Students enrolled in the standard clinical curriculum during third year (i.e., seven clerkships totaling 43 credits) must pass all of the seven required clerkships and six weeks of electives in order to begin fourth year mandatory or elective courses.

+- a.
+Upon recording a second failing grade on an exam in third year the student will be required to present an academic remediation plan to the Committee on Student Affairs.
 After reviewing the student's academic profile and plan for remediation, the Committee will decide whether or not the student will be permitted to advance in the third year curriculum.
 The Committee's decisions will be rendered on a case-by-case basis.
-Additionally, a student may not advance into subsequent clerkships once a second incomplete/requirement grade is recorded in third year.

-- b.
-Students failing a total of 50% or more of their individual clerkships, clerkship shelf exams, or OSCEs will be dismissed. - 2.
+Additionally, a student may not advance into subsequent clerkships once a second incomplete/requirement grade is recorded in third year. - b.
+Students failing a total of 50% or more of their individual clerkships or clerkship shelf exams will be dismissed. - 2.
 In order to be promoted, students must satisfy the standards of professionalism as set forth in the NJMS Code of Professional Conduct and the RBHS Policy: Student Rights, Responsibilities and Discipline Procedures.